 Barbara Nissman recently appeared on stage with Don Henley of the Eagles and Billy Joel, performing on the “Walden Steinway” in a gala fundraiser for the Walden Woods project, held at Jazz at Lincoln Center.
 She was also one of the participants with Leonard Slatkin at the Kennedy Center’s 25th Anniversary Gala Concert that was broadcast on PBS Television.
 Since 2002, she has been involved with the Robert James Frascino AIDS Foundation benefit concert series, “A Concerted Effort.”
 To date these concerts have raised well over two million dollars for AIDS service organizations worldwide.

 Performer, writer, lecturer, and frequent guest artist/clinician, Barbara Nissman has toured and given master classes throughout the United States, Europe, Russia, the Far East, New Zealand, and South America.
 Barbara Nissman received her bachelor’s, master’s and doctoral degrees from the University of Michigan.
 She received the University's highest award, the Stanley Medal, upon graduating from the School of Music in 1966.
 She was subsequently honored by the University in 1983 with their prestigious Athena Award, given annually to an outstanding alumna, along with the School of Music's Citation of Merit Award in 1996.
 In 2008, she received the Governor's Distinguished Service to the Arts Award from the State of West Virginia and was honored in March, 2020 by the Governor with the Lifetime Achievement in the Arts Award.
+In June, 2023 she will be inducted into the West Virginia Music Hall of Fame.
 Born and raised in Philadelphia, she now calls West Virginia home and lives on a farm in the Allegheny Mountains.
-(December 2020)
+(October 2022)

 Barbara with Gov. & Mrs. Joe Manchin